ISAAKiel/mortAAR/tests/testthat/_snaps/representativity.md

-# lt.representativity failes for wrong input
+# lt.representativity fails for wrong input

     x is not an object of class mortaar_life_table or mortaar_life_table_list.